mxdvl/clare/content/about.md

 title: About

 ---
+Hey!
+Nice to meet you.

-Hi, I’m Clare without an **i**.
+I’m Clare without an **i**.

 Keen writer and educator.

-In my free time, I love socialising with friends, meeting new people, writing, watching a good series or documentary, reading a book I can get lost in, completing a crossword (or at least giving it a go), planning my next adventure, dancing to Lady Gaga, trying new foods and eating pizza.

-Way too much pizza.
+Interested in bringing stories to life.

+📧: clarelwelch@gmail.com

+Always down for a (Zoom) coffee or chat.

 ![](/unadjustednonraw_thumb_546e.jpg)

 This is me.
+Now, That's a story.

+In my free time, I love socialising, writing, watching a good series or documentary, reading a book I can get lost in, completing a crossword (or at least giving it a go), planning my next adventure, dancing to Lady Gaga, trying new foods and eating pizza.

+Way too much pizza.

 ![](/unadjustednonraw_thumb_540b.jpg)

-This is me.
+This is me, too.